softcite/software-mentions/README.md

 ## Benchmarking of the sequence labeling task

-The following sequence labelling algorithms have been benchmarked:
+The following sequence labeling algorithms have been benchmarked:

 -    __CRF__: Conditional Random Fields with custom feature engineering